Whether you want to shed 10lbs or 200lbs, losing weight isn’t easy. Nothing worthwhile in life usually is though, right?

 A Grande Caramel Frappuccino at Starbucks has 420 calories.
 The recommended daily calorie intake for a woman who is trying to lose weight is around 1500 calories, so that frappuccino alone makes up over a quarter of your daily caloric intake.
 And let’s not mention the 66 grams of sugar…

 Switch out your high-calorie, high-sugar drinks for water and you’ll save hundreds of calories per day.
 If you’re not a fan of water, try flavoring it with fresh fruit using an infusion water bottle.
 Check out my favorite infusion water bottle here.
+Drinking water is such an important habit that we put together an in-depth guide on how to drink more water.

 The human body isn’t designed to sit down all day, or be confined a tiny cubicle – we need to be moving, staying active, using our muscles.